alejokf/fpinscala/README.md

 * Chapter 14: localeffects
 * Chapter 15: streamingio

+Make sure the project is run with JRE 8

 To build the code for the first time, if on windows:

     $ .\sbt.cmd